2600hz/make-busy/docker/README.md

 ## Kazoo setup

-In order to test some features (e.g. Voicemail or Conference) you need to install special voice prompts as mk-bs language, and tune some Kazoo variables.
+In order to test some features (e.g. Voicemail or Conference) you need to install special voice prompts as en-mb language, and tune some Kazoo variables.

 There are two sample shell scripts to assist you to prepare Kazoo: